 The establishing or updating of Traffic Regulation Orders (TROs) is necessary to make bays enforceable.
 Making TROs is an expensive (currently £3,120 each) and time-consuming process.
 It is likely to take a minimum of nine months, and is subject to resources being available.
 Because of this, we put applications for new spaces or removals together in batches to process them in one order.
 The time from application to having a marked out space can be up to 18 months.

 Consultation about a disabled person's parking place

 The information on an application form will be checked and a site visit carried out.
 There will then be consultation with representatives of the police, fire service and bus operators.
 The applicant will be informed of the outcome.

 If there are no objections, the Traffic Regulation Order to bring in the DPPP will be advertised in the local newspaper, site notices will be put up and a letter sent to nearby properties.
 This will enable members of the public to make comments about the proposed parking place and support, voice any concerns or object.
 Please note that we have to advertise the parking place by law, however, only the location of space is advertised not the applicant's name or nature of their disability.

 At the end of the advertisement period any comments are reviewed and objections reported to the council’s Cabinet Member for Environment Decisions Meeting, which occur approximately every two months.
 We will let you know when those objections will be considered, how you can attend and make representations should you so wish, and the outcome of the decision.
 If the objections are overruled the DPPP can be provided.

 The DPPP will then be marked out and a notice placed in the newspaper advising the date that the space will become enforceable.

 We apologise that this process is lengthy.
-You will understand that at £2,500 per TRO we must get installations correct every time whilst appreciating other demands on highway space.
+You will understand that due to the costs involved we must get installations correct every time whilst appreciating other demands on highway space.